fastrgv/hbox4/README.md

 Note that consistent => admissible assuming h(g,g)=0.

 One may choose to omit the Hungarian estimator so that the secondary [tie-breaking] priority measure then becomes simply the total box moves used to arrive at a given configuration.

+#### Note on the Hungarian Algorithm:
+I have searched for a correct version online, but found none.
+I found several that "almost" worked but were all flawed, mainly, I think, due to the age and nature of the original algorithmic description.
+It was invented before computers were widely available, so was described in terms of hand computations, parts of which are quite confusing, possibly due to language ambiguities.
+[Kuhn, 1955]

+The algorithm used here was copied on 20sep18 from: https://users.cs.duke.edu/~brd/Teaching/Bio/asmb/current/Handouts/munkres.html and modified to correct some errors.

 ### Simplicity & Generality